rzzzwilson/KiCad_Projects/Iota/README.rst

 Before doing that I'll try connecting the USB sockets I have to the PCB with flying leads.
 That way I can test the PCB electrical design before ordering the 1.1 board!

-This wasn't successful, so now I'm waiting for the 1.1 board to arrive, along with new USB sockets.
+Hacking the 1.0 board wasn't successful, so now I'm waiting for the 1.1 board to arrive, along with new USB sockets.